LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

    * A Logger consists of *four* log message levels: ``ERROR``, ``WARNING``, ``INFO`` and ``DEBUG``.

-   * Each :ref:`logMessageLevel` can have one or more :ref:`logStream` instances, which, specify the output destination, format and filtering of messages.
+   * Each :ref:`logMessageLevel` can have one or more :ref:`LogStream` instances, which, specify the output destination, format and filtering of messages.

 #.
-One or more :ref:`logStream` instances, bound to a particular logger, that
+One or more :ref:`LogStream` instances, bound to a particular logger, that
    can be shared between log message levels.

 The application logs messages at an appropriate :ref:`logMessageLevel`, i.e., ``ERROR``, ``WARNING``, ``INFO``, or, ``DEBUG`` using the static API.
-Internally, the Logger routes the message to the corresponding :ref:`logStream` instances that are bound to the associated :ref:`logMessageLevel`.
+Internally, the Logger routes the message to the corresponding :ref:`LogStream` instances that are bound to the associated :ref:`logMessageLevel`.

 The following sections discuss some of these concepts in more detail.